google-deepmind/open_spiel/docs/api_reference/game_max_game_length.md

 `max_game_length()`

-Returns the maximum and minimum achievable utility (return in any given episode) in the game.

 For a simultaneous action game, this is the maximum number of joint decisions.
 In a turn-based game, this is the maximum number of individual decisions summed over all players.
 Outcomes of chance nodes are not included in this length.